 Richard P. Appelbaum is a Professor Emeritus of Sociology and Global and International Studies.
 Dr. Appelbaum’s affiliation with CITS stems from his interest in the working class and new technologies.
-He is currently engaged in a research project on high technology development (focusing on nanotechnology) in China.
+He is currently engaged in two principal research projects: a multi-disciplinary study of labor conditions in supply chain networks in the Asian-Pacific Rim and a study of high technology development in China.

 Chuck Bazerman is a Professor Emeritus of Education.
 His affiliation with CITS stems from his research concerning the history of scientific writing, other forms of writing used in advancing technological projects, and the relation of writing to the development of disciplines of knowledge.
-He served as Chair of the Conference on College Composition and Communication He is founder and current Chair of the International Society for the Advancement of Writing Research.
-His study The languages of Edison's Light was awarded Best Book of 1999 in History of Science and Technology.
+He served as Chair of the Conference on College Composition and Communication.
+He is founder of the International Society for the Advancement of Writing Research.
+His study The Languages of Edison's Light was awarded Best Book of 1999 in History of Science and Technology.

 Dorothy Chun is a Professor Emerita in the Department of Education.
-Professor Chun has conducted studies on cognitive and social process in learning with multimedia and has authored courseware for language and culture acquisition.
-Since 2000, she has been the Editor in Chief of the online journal Language Learning and Technology and her most recent publication “Cultura-inspired intercultural exchanges: Focus on Asian and Pacific languages” was published in 2014.
+Professor Chun studies cognitive and social process in learning with multimedia and has authored courseware for language and culture acquisition.
 Her work on how technology can be used to promote learning in college classrooms in a variety of subjects has been supported by a Mellon grant.

-Jon Cruz is an Professor Emeritus in the Department of Sociology and in the Department of Asian American Studies.
-Dr. Cruz's teaching areas and research interests include culture; the sociology of knowledge; American racial history; and media.
+Jon Cruz is Professor Emeritus in the Department of Sociology and in the Department of Asian American Studies.
+Dr. Cruz's interests include culture; the sociology of knowledge; American racial history; and media.

-Anna Everett is a Professor Emerita of Film & Media Studies.
-Dr. Everett works in the fields of film and TV history/theory, African-American film and culture, and Digital Media Technologies.
-She is the author of Returning the Gaze: A Genealogy of Black Film Criticism, 1909-1949 (Duke Univ.
-Press, 2001) and is currently at work on a book titled Digital Diaspora: A Race for Cyberspace.
+Anna Everett is a Professor Emerita of Film and Media Studies.
+Dr. Everett works in the fields of film and TV history/theory, African-American film and culture, and digital media technologies.

 Noah Friedkin is a Professor Emeritus of Sociology.
 His research has concentrated on social networks, and the processes of information and influence flows that unfold in social networks.